Show the world how amazing your solopreneur business is.

 Bonus: creating a plan for their sites was, in some ways, more effective and had a broader reach than we could have achieved in several months of coaching sessions.

 2. Design your site.

-We’ll identify website options that you can use to design a simple, beautiful, informational website that you can take over, add to, change anyway you want to, make your own, and use to grow and market your business.
+We’ll identify website options that you can use to design a simple, beautiful, informational website that you can add to, change anyway you want to, make your own, and use to grow and market your business.
 I will help you decide which platform to use, where to host your site, what you need to include.
 I will offer guidance on strategic copy-writing and other tips and tricks you can use to effectively connect with your clients.
 You will be able narrow in on the finer points like choosing colors, picking the perfect images, adding a custom logo, etc.

 3. Make your site work for you.